Sculpted textile wonders

 Bryony’s purposeful use of reclaimed textiles to create her creatures adds to their appeal.
 She enjoys knowing the fabrics she uses bear imprints of lives previously encountered, infusing a sense of history into each animal.
 Most of her materials have been handed down, bought in thrift shops or kindly donated.

 Bryony brought Ulfred’s form to life by adding his facial features and more layers of fabric to bring a variety of colours and textures to his coat.
-Everything is held together with a needle and thread – Bryony uses an array of upholstery and darning needles, along with upholstery threads, for sculpting and construction.
-Six-stranded embroidery cottons are used for visible and functional stitching.
+Bryony uses an array of upholstery and darning needles, along with upholstery threads, for sculpting and construction.
+Visible and functional stitching is completed using six-stranded embroidery cottons.

 Bryony leads a variety of 3D sculptural workshops.
 Her students’ greatest challenge when using textiles is often letting go of the ‘rules’ associated with textile work, especially for the more experienced stitchers.
 She stresses to her students that you can’t be too precious with materials when working with sculpture.
 Experimentation and taking chances are the only ways to learn and succeed.